 By age 65, around 30% of people have noticeable hearing loss.
-It impacts their ability to enjoy music and movies.
-It affects their ability to have a conversation.
-If untreated, it can lead to anxiety, depression, dementia, isolation, increased fall risk and host of other health complications.
+It impacts their ability to enjoy time with others, music, and movies.
+It even affects their ability to communicate.
+If untreated, it can lead to anxiety, depression, dementia, isolation, increased fall risk, and a host of other health complications.

 What’s the Link Between Opioids and Hearing Loss?

-Studies have shown that opioid use can cause profound hearing loss.
+Studies have shown that opioid use can give you hearing loss.
 This includes the drugs that people often use to get off opioids like methadone and naltrexone.
 Here are some common opioids.

 - Tramadol (Ultram)

-This list is not all-inclusive.
-But it points out the wide variety of names that these painkillers go by.
+This list is not comprehensive, but it points out the wide variety of names that these painkillers go by.

 A small but well-executed study showed that around 50% of male participants taking opioids suffered from hearing loss.
 The participants completed questionnaires so that scientists could try to determine if lifestyle or work-related noise exposure caused the hearing loss.